-Did you know that inside your overflowing spice cabinet you can find the ingredients to create slime, electric play dough and a rainbow?
+Did you know that inside your overflowing spice cabinet you can find the ingredients to create slime, an ice volcano and a rainbow?

 A big chemical reaction?
 Check.
 A glorious, foamy mess?
 Check.
 Glitter?
 Of course.
 Asia Citro of Fun at Home With Kids gives you and your kids the know-how to make “elephant toothpaste,” which is similar to a baking soda volcano, but with a bigger impact and a result that they can even play with.
 You can find a number of elephant toothpaste walkthroughs out there, but none as helpful as Asia’s.
 Follow her detailed tips to get the best exothermic reaction for your elephant toothpaste buck.

 Got a wannabe-archaeologist-slash-Lego-fanatic in the family?
 She will love to unearth her favorite minifig in this fun activity.
 Dayna of Lemon Lime Adventures posed a unique question to her kids, “How would you carefully remove a fossil encased in ice?”
 Dayna shares the how-to for giving kids the tools they need to safely rescue their Legos from a frozen fate.
 (Hammers not included.)